Visit BenQ Education website for education solutions

 What are the other wireless screen mirroring products that are ideal for classroom use – and which one is best for you?

-The BenQ WDC20E is the newest Vivi alternative for a wireless presentation system designed specifically for classrooms.
+The BenQ WDC15 is the newest Vivi alternative for a wireless presentation system designed specifically for classrooms.
 Both offer the ability to wirelessly stream between a computer and mobile device to whiteboards and projectors, offer centralized management, and are very affordable for nearly any school looking to eliminate the health and technology risk of fixed cables.
+But there are significant differences in the way they work, how easy they are to setup and manage, and how much they cost to own.
 Which one is right for you?
 We want to give a fair comparison to help you understand the key differences between the two products by looking at:

 A Business Person Choosing the Best Classroom Alternative to Vivi